harrisgm/moex10stv1.probeFile/README.md

 # Description
 ===================

-The `moex10stv1.probeFile` package is an AnnotationForge-generated package containing the probe sequence information for MTA-1_0 (ClariomD mouse) array.
+The `moex10stv1.probeFile` package is an AnnotationForge-generated package containing the probe sequence information for mouse Exon 1.0ST array.
 The package contains a `data.frame` containing the necessary probe-level information to run the `GCSscore` differential expression on the following Affymetrix/Thermo-Fisher cchip type:

 mouse Exon 1.0ST microarray